 The Dry Rub

 In Memphis, the secret to the barbecue actually begins with the dry rub.
-The recipes vary and are closely guarded secrets in many locally-owned restaurants, but they are generally paprika-based with some sweet heat added along with salt.
+The recipes vary and are closely guarded secrets in many locally-owned restaurants, but they are generally paprika-based with some sweet heat added along with kosher salt.

 A dry rub is exactly what it sounds like, and it is literally rubbed all over the pork before it is slow-roasted over an oak fire.
-It’s important to note that, unlike other parts of the country, Memphis barbecue is strictly made from ribs or pork shoulder, and is sometimes chopped and served with a vinegar-based slaw on top.
+It’s important to note that, unlike other parts of the country, Memphis barbecue is strictly made from rack of ribs or pork shoulder, and is sometimes chopped and served with a vinegar-based slaw on top.

 Don’t believe for a moment that dry rub equals dry meat.
 The slow cooking process creates moist meat that is so tender it will literally melt in a diner’s mouth, and the unique red color the meat gains while cooking is from the liberal amounts of paprika in the rub.